Sucralose Proven Safe for Consumption and Safe for the Environment

 The safety of sucralose is documented by one of the most extensive and thorough safety testing programs ever conducted on a new food additive.
 More than 100 studies conducted and evaluated over a 20-year period clearly demonstrate the safety of sucralose.

-    Studies were conducted in a broad range of areas, at doses many times higher than actual consumption levels, to assess whether there were any safety risks regarding cancer, genetic effects, reproduction and fertility, birth defects, immunology, the central nervous system, and metabolism.
-These studies all concluded that sucralose was safe for human consumption and there are no known side effects.
+Studies on sucralose and the environment have been conducted in a broad range of areas, at doses many times higher than actual consumption levels, to assess whether there were any safety risks regarding cancer, genetic effects, reproduction and fertility, birth defects, immunology, the central nervous system, and metabolism.
+These studies all concluded that sucralose is safe for human consumption.

 As part of the overall safety assessment of sucralose, a large number of studies were conducted to understand the environmental fate, transport and ecotoxicity of sucralose.
 These environmental studies clearly demonstrated that sucralose can degrade in the environment, is not harmful to plants or wildlife, and does not accumulate in the tissues of organisms (i.e. does not bioaccumulate).
 These studies were designed and conducted using internationally accepted and validated methodologies, which many researchers simply do not follow.